typleasant22/Deep-Learning-Homework/Results.md

 Results
 Data Preprocessing
-What variable(s) are considered the target(s) for your model?
+1.What variable(s) are considered the target(s) for your model?

-The target variable for our model is "IS_SUCCESSFUL", which declares if the money was used effectively or not.
+The target variable for our model is "IS_SUCCESSFUL", which declares if the money was susscessfully used or not.

-What variable(s) are considered to be the features for your model?
+2.What variable(s) are considered to be the features for your model?

-The variables considered as features for my model are "APPLICATION_TYPE" and "CLASSIFICATION".
+The variables that are to be considered as features for the model were "APPLICATION_TYPE" and "CLASSIFICATION".

-What variable(s) are neither targets nor features, and should be removed from the input data?
+3.What variable(s) are neither targets nor features, and should be removed from the input data?

-The variables that are neither targets nor features, and were removed from my model were "EIN" and "NAME".
+The variables that are neither targets nor features were "EIN" and "NAME". we used drop column to drop them from the data.

 Compiling, Training, and Evaluating the Model
 How many neurons, layers, and activation functions did you select for your neural network model, and why?

-I chose to use 90 neurons with a ReLU function for my first layer, 45 nuerons with a ReLU function for the second, and 15 neurons with a ReLU function for the third, and a sigmoid function for the outer layer.
+I used 90 neurons with a ReLU function for my first layer, 45 nuerons with a ReLU function for the second, and 15 neurons with a ReLU function for the third, and a sigmoid function for the outer layer.
 Were you able to achieve the target model performance?

 I was not able to achieve the target model performance.